tylertitsworth/5th-age-srd/Classes/Rogue.md

 At-Will

-Interrupt action OR free action on your turn
+Interrupt Action OR free action on your turn

 you must spend your momentum